Lizzie Halliday: Biography

 In the winter of 1888, Halliday resurfaced in Philadelphia, at a saloon on 1218 North Front Street that was run by the McQuillans, friends she knew from Ireland.
 Going by the name "Maggie Hopkins", Halliday set up a shop, but was later convicted of burning it down for the insurance money.
 She was sentenced to two years at Philadelphia's Eastern State Penitentiary.

 In 1889, now going by the name "Lizzie Brown", she became the housekeeper for Paul Halliday, a twice-widowed 70-year-old farmer living in Burlingham, New York, with his sons.
-Their marriage was marred by what Halliday described as Lizzie's sporadic "spells of insanity".
+The two subsequently married, but their marriage was marred by what Halliday described as Lizzie's sporadic "spells of insanity".
 Within two years, the Halliday family's house and barn burned to the ground, and she was suspected of setting the fires.
 At some point, she stole a team of horses and had a neighbor help her drive them to Newburgh, New York, where she sold them.
 She was acquitted of the crime on the grounds of insanity (accounts vary on this happening in 1890 or 1893).